Peter Barry (politician)

-Peter Barry (10 August 1928 – 26 August 2016) was an Irish Fine Gael politician who served as Tánaiste from January 1987 to March 1987, Deputy Leader of Fine Gael from 1977 to 1987 and 1991 to 1993, Minister for Foreign Affairs from 1982 to 1987, Minister for the Environment from 1982 to 1981, Minister for Education from 1976 to 1977, Minister for Transport and Power from 1973 to 1976 and Lord Mayor of Cork from 1970 to 1971.
+Peter Barry (10 August 1928 – 26 August 2016) was an Irish Fine Gael politician who served as Tánaiste from January 1987 to March 1987, Deputy leader of Fine Gael from 1977 to 1987 and 1991 to 1993, Minister for Foreign Affairs from 1982 to 1987, Minister for the Environment from 1981 to 1982, Minister for Education from 1976 to 1977, Minister for Transport and Power from 1973 to 1976 and Lord Mayor of Cork from 1970 to 1971.
 He served as a Teachta Dála (TD) from 1969 to 1997.

 Early life and education

 Barry was born in Blackrock, Cork, in 1928.
-He was the son of Anthony Barry, a Fine Gael TD and well-known businessman.
+He was the son of Anthony Barry, a Fine Gael TD and a well-known businessman.
 He was educated at Christian Brothers College, Cork and then became the major shareholder in the family company, Barry's Tea.

 Political career

 He was first elected to Dáil Éireann as a Fine Gael TD for the Cork City South-East constituency at the 1969 general election.
 He would go on to win a Dáil seat at eight successive further general elections, changing constituency to Cork City in 1977 and Cork South-Central in 1981.
 When Fine Gael came to power following the 1973 general election, he was appointed Minister for Transport and Power.
 In 1976, he became Minister for Education.
 In 1979, after Garret FitzGerald had become leader of Fine Gael, Barry was elected deputy leader.
 From June 1981 to March 1982, he served as Minister for the Environment.

 From December 1982 to 1987, he was Minister for Foreign Affairs.
-In this capacity he was heavily involved in the negotiations which resulted in the 1985 Anglo-Irish Agreement.
+In this capacity, he was heavily involved in the negotiations which resulted in the 1985 Anglo-Irish Agreement.
 He also became the first joint chairman of the Anglo-Irish Inter-Governmental Conference, established under the Agreement by the Irish and British governments.
 Following the Labour Party's withdrawal from the coalition government in 1987, Barry became Tánaiste, for a brief period.
 He was the first member of Fine Gael to hold the office of Tánaiste.

 When FitzGerald resigned as Fine Gael leader after the 1987 general election, Barry was one of three candidates (along with Alan Dukes and John Bruton) who contested the party leadership.
 Dukes was the eventual victor.

 He retired at the 1997 general election, at which his seat was held for Fine Gael by his daughter Deirdre Clune.
 She later served as a Senator representing the Cultural and Educational Panel, but resigned in 2014, on being elected as a Member of the European Parliament for Ireland South.